English (ENG) Courses

 Distribution: Language Studies

-This course will build upon the creative principles in ENG 110.
-Because the course may be different every time it is taught, students may re-take the course for credit.
-Special Topics may cover a variety of genres such as screenwriting, novel writing, travel writing, writing the memoir, audio rhetoric, the long poem, etc. The course will have a strong work-shopping component.
+Special Topics may cover a variety of genres such as screenwriting, novel writing, audio rhetoric, etc. The course will have a strong workshopping component.
 Course readings will help students gain an understanding of the contemporary aesthetic of the genre as well as provide direction about craft.
 Besides generating assignments, producing original work, and reading a variety of genre-specific texts, students will also be responsible for peer evaluation and critique.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Because the course may be different every time it is taught, students may re-take the course for credit.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none